-We do not have control over the security measures of our third-party online payment vendors, and security breaches of the online payment platforms that we use could expose us to litigation and possible liability for failing to secure confidential customer information and could, among other things, damage our reputation and the perceived security of all of the online payment platforms that we use.
-If a well-publicized Internet or mobile network security breach were to occur, users concerned about the security of their online financial transactions may become reluctant to purchase on our websites even if the publicized breach did not involve the online payment platforms or other methods used by us.
-In addition, there may be billing software errors that would damage customer confidence in these online payment platforms.
-If any of the above with respect to any third-party online payment vendors were to occur and damage our reputation or the perceived security of the online payment platforms we use, we may lose customers and customers may be discouraged from purchasing on our websites, which may have an adverse effect on our business.
+We do not have control over the security measures of our third-party online payment vendors, and security breaches of the online payment services that we use could expose us to litigation and possible liability for failing to secure confidential customer information and could, among other things, damage our reputation and the perceived security of all of the online payment services that we use.
+If a well-publicized Internet or mobile network security breach were to occur, users concerned about the security of their online financial transactions might become reluctant to purchase on our Vipshop Online Platform even if the publicized breach did not involve the online payment services or other methods used by us.
+In addition, there may be billing software errors that would damage customer confidence in these online payment services.
+If any of the above with respect to any third-party online payment vendors were to occur and damage our reputation or the perceived security of the online payment services we use, we might lose customers and customers might be discouraged from purchasing on our platform, which may adversely affect our business.